 In December 2019, the novel coronavirus disease, COVID-19, was identified in Wuhan, China.
 This virus has been declared a pandemic and has spread to multiple global regions.
 The outbreak and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
 In response to the COVID-19 pandemic, "shelter in place" orders and other public health guidance measures were implemented across much of the U.S., Europe and Asia, including in the locations of our offices, clinical trial sites, key vendors and partners.
 Although some of such orders have been lifted in certain geographic locations, such measures may be, and, in some cases, have been re-implemented due an increase in the number of positive cases of COVID-19 or severity thereof, including cases attributable to new variants.
-These restrictions, as well as government restrictions on travel and a lack of public confidence in the safety of air travel and the use of public transportation have reduced and may continue to reduce the willingness of patients to participate in our clinical trials and the ability of regulatory officials and clinical monitors to perform visits of our clinical trial locations.
-As a result, our clinical development program timelines have been and may continue to be negatively affected by COVID-19, which could materially and adversely affect our business, financial condition and results of operations.
+These restrictions, as well as government restrictions on travel and a lack of public confidence in the safety of air travel and the use of public transportation have reduced and may continue to reduce the willingness of patients to participate in our clinical trials and the ability of regulatory officials and clinical monitors to perform visits of our clinical trial development program timelines have been and may continue to be negatively affected by COVID-19, which could materially and adversely affect our business, financial condition and results of operations.
 Despite the vaccination of a large portion of the U.S. adult population, a significant portion of the global adult population remains unvaccinated.
-The ineffectiveness of vaccines or public behavior adversely affecting the economy.
+The ineffectiveness of vaccines or public perception thereof, including in combating new variants of the virus, could lead to increased governmental restrictions and changes in public behavior adve